dreamup-ai/dreamup-quickstart-guide/Markdown/Using the App.md

 ### Stable Diffusion Safety Checker
 * This creates a set of images first.
 It blocks specific images based on certain features.
 * Nudity with certain body parts, including breasts and genitals, will be blocked.
 In general, a larger proportion of images are blocked by this filter.
-* Examples of appropriate content that may be blocked: some flowers,
+* Examples of appropriate content that may be blocked: some flowers, men or boy, goth girls, or lolita.
 * This safety check blocks some nudity in anime, fantasy images, renaissance art, nude paintings, etc.